jg-k/Elastic-collisions-in-Ruby/readme.md

 ```sh
 $ ruby main.rb
 ```
-In main.rb, you also specify input number of balls, positions and speed or let randome numbers be generated.
+In main.rb, you also specify input number of balls, positions and speed or let random numbers be generated.

 ## Collision model
 + [wikipedia - Elastic collision](https://en.wikipedia.org/wiki/Elastic_collision)